HOW IT ALL BEGAN

 The first Edge Festival was held over 4 days in August 2015 with events throughout the village, Solva was once again a hive of bristling activity, whether you were river walking, building bush craft, swimming to the edge, enjoying some quality craft beer and cider, listening to literature, browsing our indoor market or brushing up on your filleting with our chefs demonstrations the Edge had it covered.
 Despite torrential rainfall our spirits weren’t dampened and the Edge went on.
 We owe our success to the valued support of local people and businesses and we managed to donate £4,000 of our proceeds to local charities.

-The Edge Festival has grown steadily over the last five years.
+The Edge Festival has grown steadily over the last nine years.
 In 2016, the Festival was listed in the Daily Telegraph’s Top 10 Things To Do In Pembrokeshire.
 There were successful festivals in 2017, 2018 and 2019.

 The Edge festival is run by volunteer residents of Solva

 Solva Edge festival gained charitable status on 2018.
 None of the organisers earn any money from the Festival despite the days, weeks and months of volunteer time put in over the year and during the Festival itself.
 Any financial surplus is donated.
-In 2022 the Edge raised £7,000 which was given to a wide range of charitable and good causes in and around the village of Solva.
+In 2023 the Edge raised £8,000 which was given to a wide range of charitable and good causes in and around the village of Solva.

 Solva Edge Festival Limited is charity registered in England and Wales, charity registration number 1180538 and a company limited by guarantee, company registration number 10152191.
 Registered office: 5 Maes Y Forwen, Solva, Haverfordwest, SA62 6TR.